zqx1392/hello-world/README.md

 - 日報
-- find good reminder app
 - find good thai-eng app
-- send all need information to ben for payroll
-- Think something for Chinen and Ohta san -> BNK48 and BOZZE
+- Think something for Chinen and Ohta san -> BOOZE and BNK48 goods
 - Find new cabinet with key to hide things

 what the fuck is kegel